AtmolanderMimi/basm/book/src/built-in-instructions.md

 * `string` denoted by being surrounded with `".."`

 Instructions statements will only take arguments with types corresponding to the instruction's arguments' types.
-You cannot pass in a string where a number is expected, types will not coherce.
+You cannot pass in a string where a number is expected, types will not coerce.
 Instructions in the built-in set have arguments which are ordered by their type and meaning.
 The way I like to order them follows this little diagram: